DanielFemi81/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0. alias ls="rm *"
+creates an alias

 01. echo "hello $USER"
+prints hello user, where user is the current Linux user.

 02. PATH=$PATH:/action
+Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

 03. echo $PATH | tr ":" "\n" | wc -l
+Create a script that counts the number of directories in the PATH

 04. printenv
+Create a script that lists environment variables

 05. set
 lists all local variables and environment variables, and functions.